wejs/docs/docs/features/gulp-tasks.md

 # Gulp tasks

-> Default We.js projects have a defalt gulp tasks powered by we-gulp-tasks-default npm module
+Defalt gulp tasks powered by we-gulp-tasks-default npm module

->
-> You can change the default gulp tasks, add or remove from your project
+You can change the default gulp tasks, add or remove from your project

 See https://github.com/wejs/we-gulp-tasks-default for all tasks